mteu/typo3-monitoring/Documentation/providers.md

 # Provider Development Guide

-This guide covers the creation custom monitoring providers for this extension.

-## 🔍 Overview

 Providers are the core components that perform actual monitoring checks.
 Once they implement the `MonitoringProvider` interface they are automatically discovered through the dependency injection container.